Pediatric Neurocritical Care Fellowship | Neurology Track

 Prerequisites

-• be board certified or eligible in pediatric critical care medicine as defined by the American Board of Pediatrics or Neurology with Special Qualification in Child Neurology as defined by the American Board of Psychiatry and Neurology (equivalent certification for physicians trained outside of the United States will be considered on a case-by-case basis)
+Applicants must hold a MD or DO degree, must have verification of good standing from the candidate’s institution, must be board-certified or eligible in Pediatric Critical Care Medicine as defined by the American Board of Pediatrics or Neurology with special qualification in Child Neurology as defined by the American Board of Psychiatry and Neurology (equivalent certification for physicians trained outside of the United States will be considered on a case by case basis), and must be eligible for a medical license in Massachusetts.
+A strong interest in clinical and basic science research and prior publications are encouraged.

 Clinical training

 The goal of this clinical training program is to provide fellows with the skills to become experts in the recognition, evaluation, and management of critically ill children with acute and severe injuries involving the nervous system.
-The core components of the clinical education consist of:
+The core components of the clinical education consists of:

-1. evaluating patients with acute neurological and neurosurgical complications who are admitted to the medical, surgical, and cardiac intensive care units at Boston Children’s Hospital, comprising nearly 150 ICU beds
+• Evaluating patients with acute neurological and neurosurgical complications who are admitted to the medical, surgical, and cardiac intensive care units at Boston Children’s Hospital, comprising nearly 150 ICU beds

 Core competencies:

-• physical examination skills to elicit the diagnosis of a neurological emergency
+• Physical examination skills to elicit the diagnosis of a neurological emergency

-• knowledge of the differential diagnoses for the various clinical presentations of acute and severe disorders involving the nervous system
+• Knowledge of the differential diagnoses for the various clinical presentations of acute and severe disorders involving the nervous system

-• knowledge of the appropriate investigations and management of neurological emergencies (including cerebrovascular accidents, and refractory and super-refractory status epilepticus), and other acute and severe disorders involving the nervous system
+• Knowledge of the appropriate investigations and management of neurological emergencies (including cerebrovascular accidents, and refractory and super-refractory status epilepticus), and other acute and severe disorders involving the nervous system

-• knowledge of basic principles and practices of cerebral resuscitation, and appropriate and timely treatment of neurocritical care conditions
+• Knowledge of basic principles and practices of cerebral resuscitation, and appropriate and timely treatment of neurocritical care conditions

-• pharmacology of commonly used medications for the treatment of acute disorders involving the nervous system
+• Pharmacology of commonly used medications for the treatment of acute disorders involving the nervous system

-• expertise in counseling patients and families regarding neuroprognostication and outcomes
+• Expertise in counseling patients and families regarding neuroprognostication and outcomes

-• skills to evaluate the clinical literature relevant to pediatric neurocritical care and clinical trial design
+• Skills to evaluate the clinical literature relevant to pediatric neurocritical care and clinical trial design

-• skills in the didactic teaching of neurocritical care conditions and neuromonitoring tools
+• Skills in the didactic teaching of neurocritical care conditions and neuromonitoring tools

-• skills to pursue an academic career in the field of pediatric neurocritical care
+• Skills to pursue an academic career in the field of pediatric neurocritical care

 Academic core